paperclippete/Milestone2/README.md

 In order to deploy my work I opened the terminal within Cloud 9.

-I initialised and set up a local git repository with the command ```bash git init ```
+I initialised and set up a local git repository with the command ``` git init ```

-I added files to my git repo with the command ```bash git add (specific file location or . for all files) ```
+I added files to my git repo with the command ``` git add (specific file location or . for all files) ```

-I then commited files to the local repo with ```bash git commit``` and wrote a message after -m that would be useful in either complex projects or when working collaboratively.
+I then commited files to the local repo with ``` git commit``` and wrote a message after -m that would be useful in either complex projects or when working collaboratively.

 In order to commit my code to a remote repository I had to create a new project on GitHub

-I then typed into the terminal ```bash git remote add origin``` followed by ```bash https://github.com/paperclippete/milestone2```
+I then typed into the terminal ``` git remote add origin``` followed by ``` https://github.com/paperclippete/milestone2```

-I would then use ```bash git push -u``` to push my code to my master branch as I was only using one branch.
+I would then use ``` git push -u``` to push my code to my master branch as I was only using one branch.
 I did not feel that my project was complex enough to create another branch, however I did spend time familiarising myself with this.

 In GitHub I then published my master branch to GitHub pages, this is my deployed version.